The best Verizon MVNO carriers: our top picks

 Reasons to avoid

 Another alternative to consider when looking for a Verizon MVNO carrier is Total Wireless.
-Its plans are quite affordable, starting off with a $40 per month option that gives you 5G access, unlimited talk and text with high-speed data, as well as 5GB of hotspot usage, roaming in Mexico and Canada, and international calling and texting perks.
-The higher plans increase your allotment of high-speed data to unlimited (without any speed reductions) and mobile hotspot to either 15GB or unlimited (although limited to one device in both cases).
-Both highest unlimited options include ad-free Disney+ Premium as well, but the lower of the two gives you that subscription for only six months.
-All plans also come with spam filtering, calling to over 180 countries, and texting to more than 200 countries around the world.
-The two higher plans unlock roaming access in over 30 countries across the globe too, with the top-tier plan packing in a $10 long-distance credit to more than 120 destinations.
+Its plans are quite affordable, starting with a $35 per month (with auto pay) option that packs in 5G access, unlimited talk and text with high-speed data, as well as 10GB hotspot usage, roaming in Mexico and Canada, and international calling and texting perks.
+The two higher plans increase your allotment of high-speed data to unlimited (without any speed reductions) and mobile hotspot to unlimited too, at 5/10Mbps.
+Both the higher plans also unlock roaming access in more than 140 countries, unlimited calling and texting to over 200 countries, as well as spam protection and 100GB/1TB cloud storage.
+There's ad-free Disney+ Premium as well, but the lower of the two plans gives you that subscription for only six months.
+The top-tier plan packs in a $10 long-distance credit as well.

-Total Wireless offers multi-line discounts (up to five lines) on all its plans, but the base plan needs at least three lines for its discounted rates.
-The top-tier offering, which costs $60 per month for one line, costs just $27 per month if you go for five lines.
-It also gives you access to Verizon's 'Ultra-Wideband' 5G network.
+Total Wireless offers multi-line discounts (up to five lines) on all its plans, and you can save quite a bit depending on how many lines you get with a plan.
+The top-tier offering, which costs $60 per month for one line, costs just $29 per month if you go for five lines.
+It also gives access to Verizon's 'Ultra-Wideband' 5G network.

 How to choose

-These are the best Verizon MVNO carriers you should consider
+These are the best Verizon MVNO carriers worth considering

 Why you can trust Android Central

 Our top vote goes to Visible, as the Verizon-owned prepaid carrier makes things easy as pie with three feature-laden plans for you to pick from.
-All give unlimited talk and text, mobile hotspot usage at 5/10/15Mbps, and a whole lot more, with the higher Visible Plus and Visible Plus Pro plans also giving access to Verizon's 'Ultra-Wideband' 5G network, smartwatch service, and a bunch of international benefits.
+All give unlimited talk and text, mobile hotspot at 5/10/15Mbps, and more, with the higher Visible Plus and Visible Plus Pro plans also giving access to Verizon's 'Ultra-Wideband' 5G network, smartwatch service, and a bunch of international benefits.
 Even better, the prices for all plans include fees and taxes, so you pay what you see.
 On the other hand, US Mobile offers a bunch of perks that make its plans stand out.
 The two highest unlimited plans offer lots of premium data, dedicated hotspot data, as well as international calling and texting benefits.
-The highest plan even makes you eligible for a $15 per month bundle having a range of subscription services like Spotify Family, Max, and PlayStation Plus, provided you sign up for three lines.
+The highest plan even makes you eligible for a $15 monthly credit towards one of the several available subscription services like Spotify Family, Max, and PlayStation Plus, provided you sign up for three lines.

 - MVNO deals: Mint Mobile | Visible | Boost | Tello | Cricket Wireless